Hosting Professional Fellows

 At the end of the Fellowship, hosts can apply for an outbound experience to travel and be hosted by their Fellows in their countries.

-What are the benefits of hosting a Fellow?
+What are the Benefits of Hosting a Fellow?

 - Team Development: Enhance the professional capacity of your employees who serve as mentors and supervisors.